 Botanical Health Development Through Beekeeping

 Thousands of bees swarm around unprotected beekeepers, who are not concerned because these are stingless bees, native to this part of the Amazon rainforest.
 It had previously been illegal in Colombia to cultivate stingless bees, but Gran Tierra worked with the Colombian authorities to change the regulations to allow local people to engage in this important line of sustainable production through the Company’s NaturAmazonas program.
-The bees pollinate plants and trees, supporting reforestation and contributing to botanical health while also producing honey for the farmers—a valuable, durable commodity with appeal in both local and national markets.
+With 6,000 hives pollinating 24,000 hectares of plants and trees, supporting reforestation and contributing to botanical health, the bees are also producing honey for the farmers—a valuable, durable commodity with appeal in both local and national markets.

 “NaturAmazonas was the best opportunity we’ve had as a conservation organization to invest in this important part of Colombia.
 Having exceeded its original goals, this project has now opened the doors for other funders to amplify these efforts to the whole Colombian Amazon Region.
 This has been absolutely massive from a conservation point of view.
 The multi-year investment that GTE made was very important and provides a roadmap for how other industrial companies can contribute to reforestation. ”